alamo-classes/2021FALL-GAME2338-TEAM-D/Test_Plan.md

 ### Test Progression

-1. Testers will start the game and navigate the main menue using various controls.
+1. Testers will start the game and navigate the main menu using various controls.
 2. Testers will play through the first level testing aim, firing, and bombs.
 3. Testers will complete the first level and report ant input errors.